Danirali/neeo-ha-api/README.md

 # MQTT Bridge to HA

-I am using an MQTT bridge as part of my setup, it can be setup by modifying `/etc/mosquitto/mosquitto.conf` and adding the following:
+I am using an MQTT bridge as part of my setup, by bridging the two mosquitto instances.
+It can be setup by modifying `/etc/mosquitto/mosquitto.conf` and adding the following:
 ```
 #### HA BRIDGE ####

 connection ha_bridge
-address 192.168.10.6:1883
+address <HA_IP>:<MQTT_PORT>
 remote_username metadriver
 remote_password meta
 topic # out 0